 YOU ARE EXPLORING

-In 1993, Dr. Evan Farmer was recruited from Johns Hopkins University to succeed Dr. Norins as Chairman and was appointed the first Kampen-Norins Chair in 1997.
-Dr. Farmer’s interests included dermatopathology, graft-versus-host disease and clinical dermatology with emphasis on outcome studies.
-Dr. Farmer recruited Dr. Charles Lewis from Brooke Army Medical Center to head the Regenstrief Dermatology Clinics in 1994.
-In 1995 Jeffrey B. Travers, MD, PhD joined the department.
+In 1993, Evan Farmer, MD, was recruited from Johns Hopkins University to succeed Norins as chairman and was appointed the first Kampen-Norins Chair in 1997.
+Farmer’s interests included dermatopathology, graft-versus-host disease and clinical dermatology with emphasis on outcome studies.
+Farmer recruited Charles Lewis, MD, from Brooke Army Medical Center to head the Regenstrief Dermatology Clinics in 1994.
+In 1995, Jeffrey B. Travers, MD, PhD, joined the department.

-In 2010, following a national search, Elliot J. Androphy, MD, became the fifth Chair of Dermatology, having previously held administrative leadership roles at the University of Massachusetts and Tufts Medical Schools.
+In 2010, following a national search, Elliot J. Androphy, MD, became the fifth chair of Dermatology, having previously held administrative leadership roles at the University of Massachusetts and Tufts Medical Schools.